wmde/Lizenzhinweisgenerator/README.md

 # Attribution Generator

-This project is aimed at helping more people to build upon legally and to share creative works collected at Wikimedia Commons.
-A questionnaire leads the user through the process of collecting information needed when publishing images from Wikipedia and other places to create a legally sufficient attribution line.
+Using and sharing works licenced under Creative Commons requires specifying an attribution as defined by the respective licence.
+This application helps generating a legally correct attribution with images from Wikipedia, Wikimedia Commons or any other online resource.

-Supported licences: Public Domain, CC0 1.0, CC BY 2.0 DE, CC BY 3.0 DE, CC BY 3.0, CC BY-SA 2.0 DE, CC BY-SA 3.0 DE, CC BY-SA 3.0.
+A questionnaire leads through the process of collecting information needed when publishing images from Wikipedia and other places to create a legally sufficient attribution line.

 Currently deployed version: http://tools.wmflabs.org/file-reuse/